The Laval Virtual Awards

 Promoting VR/AR professionals and their innovations

 The Laval Virtual Awards ceremony was held on Thursday 21st March 2019 at the Théâtre de Laval.
 It acknowledges projects spanning 11 categories: six in the general competition, 3 in the ReVolution category, 1 in the Recto Vrso category and 1 Grand Prize!
+This ceremony enabled initial trends to be identified in the VR/AR sector.
+It also serves as a showcase for the variety of uses of immersive technologies applicable to the professional sphere.

 Over 400 entries were received for the 2019 edition after launching the call for competition.
 94 of them were selected from the various categories.
 In the end, three projects were chosen per category for the general competition, and as many for the ReVolution categories.
 The winner of each category was chosen by a jury of international experts in the field of immersive technologies.